|

-Gas Chlorine Dosing Gas chlorine is safely dosed from cylinders or drums using ProMinent Hydro remote vacuum gas chlorination equipment.
+Gas Chlorine Dosing Gas chlorine is safely dosed from cylinders or drums using remote vacuum gas chlorination equipment.
 The vacuum regulator (the heart of the chlorinator) is mounted directly on the cylinder isolation valve using a lead gasket.
 Chlorine gas under pressure is fed to the inlet pressure reducing valve, the needle of which is seated on a diaphragm.
 At the water end of the system, pressure differential is applied across a venturi by a boost flow which causes the venturi to suck.
 This vacuum is applied to the diaphragm, causing the needle to be pushed into the spring loaded valve, thereby allowing chlorine gas to flow into the chlorinator.
 Gas chlorine under vacuum then proceeds through a flow regulating device (needle valve V notch) and through the vacuum tube to the venturi where it is dissolved in water.

 The key feature of the gas chlorination system for water disinfection is that it operates completely under vacuum and is therefore inherently safe.
 If the booster pump stops or the venturi becomes blocked or the vacuum tube is broken, vacuum is lost at the chlorinator.
 The inlet pressure reducing valve immediately closes and the cylinder or drum is completely isolated.
 Even if the cylinder was to fall over and the body of the chlorinator was to smash, the inlet pressure reducing valve would still stay closed and no chlorine gas would escape.